 I’m addicted to my Hydro Cell because it’s as good as all those more expensive metal ones but it was half the price.

-It gets very hot and you’ll want to bring plenty of water because there isn’t anywhere to fill up your bottle.
+It gets very hot in the jungles of Puerto Rico (especially if you plan to hike in El Yunque) and you’ll want to bring plenty of water because there isn’t anywhere to fill up your bottle.

 My friend and I kept a few larger gallon bottles of water in the trunk (in a cooler) so that when we got back to the car with empty bottles we could fill them up again without having to wait to reach civilization again.